 It begs the answer: teachers!

-Our academic system teaches a lot of bad habits to students.
+The educational system teaches a lot of bad habits to students.
 Yes, it’s natural to create well-meaning and structured academic writing at school, but any best-selling writers would use an essay language to share their stories with readers.

-- they try to sound academically;
+- trying to sound academically;

-- they write long paragraphs;
+- writing long paragraphs;

-- they do not express themselves in writings;
+- not expressing themselves in writings;

-- they stay unemotional.
+- staying unemotional.

 Differentiating Between Benefits and Fables

 As we see, famous writers’ habits (even if awkward) couldn’t stop them on the road to success.
 They chose the most rewarding routines for work and creative life intuitively.
 And their habits are the result of their attitude to good writing.